kx1000/thar-ai/content/lyrics/black-thoughts-grey-sails.md

 Slowly losing my voice\
 I scream my lungs out\
 Slowly losing control\
+Nothing seems to work\
-Nothing seems to work, nothing seems to work, no!
+Nothing seems to work

-Grey sails adorning my ship - they lost all the colours they had - they'll never be whole again, but none of it matters now\
+Grey sails adorning my ship\
+They lost all the colours they had\
+They'll never be whole again\
+But none of it matters now\
-Black thoughts controlling my head - they snuck in and stayed here for good - I'll never be free again
+Black thoughts controlling my head\
+They snuck in and stayed here for good\
+I'll never be free again

 I know I'm not the only one\
 I know you're sailing just the same\